 - Using NPER FunctionUsing NPER FunctionNPER, commonly known as the number of payment periods for a loan, is a financial term and an inbuilt financial function in Excel that can be used to calculate NPER for any loan.
 This formula takes rate, payment made, present value and future value as input from a user.
 Excel, we can adjust our loan amount based on our savings to clear the EMI amount.

 NPER Formula Excel

 The NPER formula includes Rate, PMT, PV, [fv], [type].

-- RATE: When we take loan it does not comes at a free of cost.
+- RATE: When we take a loan, it does not come free of cost.
 We need to pay the interest amount to clear the loan.
 The rate is the interest rate we have agreed to clear the loan amount.

 - PMT: This nothing but the monthly payment we have agreed to clear the loan.

 - PV: This is the loan amount we are taking.

 - [fv]: This is not a mandatory argument.
 FV stands for future value.
 This is the future value of the loan amount.
 If you do not mention this argument by default, Excel will treat this as zero.

 - [type]: When we are going to make the payment.
 Whether it is at the beginning of the month or at the end of the month, if the payment is at the beginning of the period, we need to mention 1 as the argument, and if the payment is at the end of the month, we need to mention 0 as the argument.
 If we ignore this argument, Excel, by default, treats this as zero.

 How to Use the NPER Function in Excel?

 The best usage of the NPER function in excel can be explained by giving practical examples.
 Follow this article to look at the live scenarios of using NPER in excel.